2019ChenGong/DPImageBench/README.md

 - `public_data.name`: [`null`, `imagenet`, `places365`].
 - `public_data.train_path`: the path to pretraining dataset.

 We use ImageNet as the default pretraining dataset, and these parameters are configured accordingly.
+We provide more implementation examples in the [scripts](./scripts/rq3.sh).

 For example,